 - Enterprises can considerably reduce costs incurred for accommodating workers, with all the implications, by allowing them to work from home.
 Moreover, foreign human resource can be tapped from at no increased cost and without the normal delays due to geographical distance.

-- You as an individual, or a business, will have registrations and less bills to worry about, as you might be having all your services from one single provider, and be reached through one single number.
+- You as an individual, or a business, will have registrations and fewer bills to worry about, as you might be having all your services from one single provider, and be reached through one single number.